purdue-cs193-fall-2019/homework-1-meghnakr/index.md

+# Meghna Rajagopalan's First CS193 Homework

+Favorite things about CS193
+	- There are no exams.
+	- The TAs are very approachable.
+	- We'll be learning tools that will be useful in future.

 ## Welcome to GitHub Pages

 	You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.